Bola Ray presents biography to Akufo-Addo

 The celebrated Ghanaian broadcaster used the opportunity to invite Ghana’s fifth president under the Fourth Republic to the launch of his biography which comes off in a few weeks’ time.

-He is also expected to present same to former Presidents JJ Rawlings, JA Kufuor and John Mahama, Sam Jonah among others before the official launch.
+He is also expected to present same to former Presidents JJ Rawlings, JA Kufuor and John Mahama, a former Governor of the Central Bank and Finance Minister Dr Kwabena Duffuor (Founder and Chairman of HODA), Dr Joyce Aryee, the Chief Justice Sophia Akuffo, Nana Konadu Agyeman-Rawlings, business magnate Dr Sam Jonah among others before the official launch.

 ‘It is Possible, the Bola Ray Story’, penned by Ghanaian Journalist, Obed Boafo, is a 320-page account of Bola Ray’s media industry rise over the past decades.
 The book also details his business-building journey over the last few years.